techidaily/site-win11-tips/source/_posts/personalizing-problem-solving-in-windows-1011-with-shortcuts.md

 `msdt.exe /id <diagnostic_id>`

  The above command must include an actual diagnostic\_id for the troubleshooter.
-This[MSDT page](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee424379%28v=ws.10%29?redirectedfrom=MSDN) has a list of troubleshooting pack IDs you can include in that command.
+This [MSDT page](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee424379%28v=ws.10%29?redirectedfrom=MSDN) has a list of troubleshooting pack IDs you can include in that command.
 These are the diagnostic ID commands for some of the more useful troubleshooters:

 `msdt.exe /id WindowsUpdateDiagnostic